Mileage Claim Calculator - Work Out Your Mileage

-In this post, you can find our HMRC mileage claim calculator which calculates your mileage allowance using the mileage rate for 2021 and 2022 provided by HMRC.
-The mileage claim calculator can be used to get a general overview of your mileage reimbursement for the year and the amount you would receive back.
-If you need a mileage tracker or a vehicle logbook, you can check out the Driversnote app instead.
+In this post, you can find our HMRC mileage claim calculator which calculates your mileage allowance using the mileage rate for 2023 provided by HMRC.
+The mileage claim calculator can be used to get a general overview of your mileage reimbursement for the year.

 Current HMRC mileage claim rates

 The standard mileage rate is designed to make record-keeping easier, reduce administrative burdens, and lower costs for both businesses and HMRC.
 The rates cover the cost of owning and operating your vehicle, including depreciation, insurance, and road tax.

 - 45p per mile for the first 10,000 miles for cars and vans

 - 25p per mile after that for cars and vans